-Dermatologic Conditions

-Dermatologic Condutions In intralesional treatment, 0.2 mL/cm2 of Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension is injected intradermally (not subcutaneously) using a tuberculin syringe with a 25-gauge, 1⁄2-inch needle.
+Dermatologic Conditions Dermatologic Conditions In intralesional treatment, 0.2 mL/cm2 of Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension is injected intradermally (not subcutaneously) using a tuberculin syringe with a 25-gauge, 1⁄2-inch needle.
 Care should be taken to deposit a uniform depot of medication intradermally.
 A total of no more than 1 mL at weekly intervals is recommended.

-Disorders of the Foot

-A tuberculin syringe with a 25-gauge, 34-inch needle is suitable for most injections into the feet.
-The following deceases are recommended at intervals of 3 days to a week into the foot.
-The following doses are recommended at intervals of 3 days to a wee Diagnosis Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension Dose (mL) Bursitis under heloma durum or heloma molle 0.25 to 0.5 under calcaneal spur 0.5 over hallux rigidus or digiti quinti varus 0.5 Tenosynovitis, periostitis of cuboid 0.5 Acute gouty arthritis 0.5 to 1
+Disorders of the Foot A tuberculin syringe with a 25-gauge, %-inch needle is suitable for most injections into the foot.
+The following doses are recommended at intervals of 3 days to a week.

+Diagnosis Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension Dose (mL)

+Bursitis 0.25 to 0.5

+under heloma durum or heloma molle

+under calcaneal spur 0.5

+over hallux rigidus or digiti quinti varus 0.5

+Tenosynovitis, periostitis of cuboid 0.5

+Acute gouty arthritis 0.5 to 1

+·

-HOW SUPPLIED
+HOW SUPPLIED NDC 0517-0799-01

-NDC 0517-0720-01:

-NDU 0517-0720-01: Betamethasone Sodium Phosphate and Betamethasone Sodium Phosphate and Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension, 5 mL multiple-dose vial; box of one.
-Inactive ingredients per mL: 7.1 mg dibasic sodium phosphate anhydrous; 3.4 mg monobasic sodium phosphate monohydrate; 0.1 mg edetate disodium; and 0.2 mg benzalkonium chloride as preservative.

-SHAKE WELL BEFORE USING Store at 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F) [See USP Controlled Room Temperature].
+Betamethasone Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension, 5 mL multiple-dose vial; box of one.
+Inactive ingredients per mL: 7.1 mg dibasic sodium phosphate anhydrous; 3.4 mg monobasic sodium phosphate monohydrate; 0.1 mg edetate disodium; and 0.2 mg benzalkonium chloride as preservative at 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F) [See USP Controlled Room Temperature].
 Protect from light.